 Some of these may never become part of React Native’s styles — animations, for example, are supported separately.
 Viewport dimensions can be queried with the Dimensions object and these can be used to declare styles conditionally.

 On top of that, the only layout model available is flexbox.
 There is no ‘display’ rule, so you can’t use a table layout, floats or the new grid layout.

 It’s taken some effort to unlearn the concepts and habits of web development, but we’ve realised these differences also provide an opportunity.
 Many of the norms and tools around CSS are designed to solve problems that React Native doesn’t have.
 By setting them aside, we can develop new practices that keep styling from becoming brittle, making apps maintainable, consistent and understandable.
 These are practices that can also translate back to web development too with CSS-in-JS.

-Coming soon, in Part 2, I'll talk about some patterns, conventions and tools we’ve tried out, what we’ve found useful and what we’ve tried to avoid.
+In Part 2, read about some patterns, conventions and tools we’ve tried out, what we’ve found useful.

 Illustrations by Sam Russell Walker

 Like this and want more?

 We won’t share your email address with any organsations other than our technology providers.
 There’s an unsubscribe link in every newsletter we send.

 We’re excited to be running a very different type of workshop at the Digital Content Summit 2017 in London next Tuesday 23 May.